-The world’s ocean is crucial to heating the planet.
-While land areas and the atmosphere absorb some sunlight, the majority of the sun’s radiation is absorbed by the ocean.
-Particularly in the tropical waters around the equator, the ocean acts a as massive, heat-retaining solar panel.
-Earth’s atmosphere also plays a part in this process, helping to retain heat that would otherwise quickly radiate into space after sunset.
+One way that the world’s ocean affects weather and climate is by playing an important role in keeping our planet warm.
+The majority of radiation from the sun is absorbed by the ocean, particularly in tropical waters around the equator, where the ocean acts like a massive, heat-retaining solar panel.
+Land areas also absorb some sunlight, and the atmosphere helps to retain heat that would otherwise quickly radiate into space after sunset.

 The ocean doesn't just store solar radiation; it also helps to distribute heat around the globe.
 When water molecules are heated, they exchange freely with the air in a process called evaporation.
 Ocean water is constantly evaporating, increasing the temperature and humidity of the surrounding air to form rain and storms that are then carried by trade winds.
 In fact, almost all rain that falls on land starts off in the ocean.
 The tropics are particularly rainy because heat absorption, and thus ocean evaporation, is highest in this area.

 Outside of Earth’s equatorial areas, weather patterns are driven largely by ocean currents.
 Currents are movements of ocean water in a continuous flow, created largely by surface winds but also partly by temperature and salinity gradients, Earth’s rotation, and tides.
 Major current systems typically flow clockwise in the northern hemisphere and counterclockwise in the southern hemisphere, in circular patterns that often trace the coastlines.